 The Research Catalogue (RC) is a searchable database for archiving artistic research.
 RC content is not peer reviewed, nor is it highly controlled for quality, being checked only for appropriateness.
 As a result, the RC is highly inclusive.
 The open source status of the RC is essential to its nature and serves its function as a connective and transitional layer between academic discourse and artistic practice, thereby constituting a discursive field for artistic research.
 (Research Catalogue, 2017)

-RC introduces the notion of the “exposition” as a concept denoting the way artists chose to display, or layout, their work in the database as research.
-A two-way process in which the artistic practice is first documented and then exposed.
+RC introduces the notion of the ‘exposition’ as a concept denoting the way artists choose to display, or layout, their work in the database as research.
+It is a two-way process in which the artistic practice is first documented and then exposed.
 The documentation may be everything from a recording of a performance to a documentation of some isolated part of the artistic process.
 RC gives no recommendations or instruction as to how or what should be documented, neither on how to represent the documentation.
 The exposition is at the centre and it should guide the documentation, not the other way around.
 RC is not a database in the traditional sense, but rather a format for presenting and sharing research.
 By studying the expositions an understanding of the materiality of the underlying practice may surface, but only if the documentation reveals it.

-Large scale attempts to create systems for archiving digital data include the EU and UNESCO sponsored CASPAR project: Cultural, Artistic and Scientific knowledge for Preservation, Access and Retrieval (Douglas, 2007; Roeder, 2006; Bachimont et al., 2003; Cuervo, 2011) The scope of CASPAR by far exceeds that of the Research Catalogue so a comparison would be both unfair and uninformative.
-But apart from UNESCO and world heritage sites, driving partners in CASPAR were both GRM (Groupe de Recherches Musicales) and IRCAM (Institut de Recherche et Coordination Acoustique/Musique) and one of the sub-goals of the project was to establish means for preserving electro acoustic music.
-Among the challenges with documenting and archiving technology dependent art is that technology, in many cases, grows out of fashion long before the art.
+Large scale attempts to create systems for archiving digital data include the EU and UNESCO sponsored CASPAR project – Cultural, Artistic and Scientific knowledge for Preservation, Access and Retrieval (Douglas, 2007; Roeder, 2006; Bachimont et al., 2003; Cuervo, 2011).
+The scope of CASPAR exceeds by far that of the Research Catalogue, so a comparison would be both unfair and uninformative.
+But apart from UNESCO and world heritage sites, driving partners in CASPAR were both GRM (Groupe de Recherches Musicales) and IRCAM (Institut de Recherche et Coordination Acoustique/Musique) and one of the sub-goals of the project was to establish means for preserving electro-acoustic music.
+Among the challenges with documenting and archiving technology-dependent art is that technology, in many cases, grows out of fashion long before the art work itself.
 It is not uncommon, for example, for a piece of music to employ commercial hardware such as synthesizers or computers, or software, for which support from the manufacturers is discontinued as models become outdated.
 Given the speed of the development of new technology, in some cases this may occur in less than a decade.
 One example is the French composer Tristan Murail who has composed works for the Yamaha DX7 synthesizer.
-Although it still exists the instrument is not maintained, nor are the formats for programming it general, but specific for this particular piece of equipment.
+Although it still exists, the instrument is not maintained, nor are the formats for programming it general, but specific for this particular piece of equipment.
 In this case the materiality of the practice is tied to a technology without which the practice is undermined.
 Preserving the technology makes possible future developments of the practice, and contribute to the understanding of its uses.